 For anyone in this situation, here are 2 explanations, and 2 next-steps to help set good expectations for your genetic genealogy experience.

-First, you need to know your own family history.
-If your family is not from the United States, or have only recently immigrated to the United States, you will not find very many matches in the databases.
+First, if your family is not from the United States, or have only recently immigrated to the United States, you may not find as many matches in the databases.
 This will change as time moves on and genetic genealogy gains greater exposure and acceptance in other markets around the world.
 And this is happening already.
 (In fact, here’s a great article about where to test for ancestral connections outside the United States.)

 If you do have ancestry from the United States, but are still coming up empty handed, it might be because you happen to be the pioneer in your family, the first to jump into genetic genealogy.
 While millions of people have tested already, millions more haven’t.
 If you’re from a smaller family line (going back a few generations) or they just happen to be the kind of group who wouldn’t test, you may unfortunately find small numbers online.

 Unfortunately, both of these explanations just require patience to be resolved.

-First, as our Facebook friend suggested, start with a goal.
-In her case, she is interested in her paternal grandmother’s father.
+Start with a goal.
+Maybe you’re interested in a paternal grandmother’s father.
 Anytime you are researching a male, if you can find his direct paternal descendant, a living male with his surname, you should have him take the YDNA test.

-In the absence, or in addition to that, having as many descendants of your ancestor tested as possible will help you fill in the genetic gaps that naturally occur as DNA is passed down.
+In the absence of a specific goal, or in addition to that plan, having as many descendants of your ancestor tested as possible will help you fill in the genetic gaps that naturally occur as DNA is passed down.
 But short of throwing more money at the testing companies, you can search each database by surname and location to look for others who might share these genealogical characteristics with the individual you are looking for.

 My second tip is to focus on your closest genetic match and use all the available tools to investigate your relationship.
-This will involve using the Common Matches tools found at Ancestry.com, FTDNA, and Gedmatch.
+This will involve using the Shared Matches tools found at Ancestry.com, Family Tree DNA, and GEDmatch.
 In this way you can find multiple individuals that may all be related to you through a single common ancestor.
 You can then use their known genealogies to look for overlapping genealogical information, like surnames and locations to help you identify your shared common ancestor.

 Most people that I talk to who feel like their DNA has left them empty handed are just simply not aware of how to use the tools and clues at their testing company to tease information out of their matches.
 That’s why I have written the genetic genealogy quick guides that take you step by step through your results to make sure you are making the most of your DNA test results.
-You can find these guides under the Store tab at genealogygems.com.
-I also offer customized DNA guidance like the help I’ve been giving Lisa, which she’s talked about in her free weekly newsletter.
-If you’re interested in a consultation, you can find me through my website, YourDNAGuide.com.
+These are just a few of my titles—click to see them all:

-So to Jenna, and all those like her, hang in there!
+Final word for those feeling empty-handed by DNA testing: hang in there!
 Be patient and persistent.
-Genetic genealogy is a great tool, and like any good tool, it takes practice to learn how to use it.
+Genetic genealogy is a great tool.
+Like any good tool, it takes practice to learn how to use it.
 And like genealogy itself, sometimes it just takes time for those brick-wall-busting clues to surface.